mariusz-schimke/GiGraph/README.md

 ## Subgraphs

 A subgraph, represented by the **DotSubgraph** class, is a collection of nodes constrained with a rank attribute, that determines their layout.
-Use a subgraph when you want to have more granular control on the **layout** of specific groups of nodes, and/or the **style** of specific groups of nodes and edges.
+Use a subgraph when you want to have more granular control on the **layout** of specific groups of nodes (refers to the ***dot*** layout engine only), and/or the **style** of specific groups of nodes and edges.

 **Subgraph does not have any border or fill**, as opposed to [cluster subgraph](#clusters) represented by the **DotCluster** class, which supports them.